 What You Can Do to Help

 You do not have to adopt a Chihuahua to make a difference in this crisis, though that is certainly a wonderful option.
 You can volunteer at a local shelter walking chihuahuas or helping with socialization.
 You can donate supplies like blankets, food, or small harnesses.
-You can foster a Chi temporarily until they find a permanent home.
+You can support a Chi temporarily until they find a permanent home.

 Even something as simple as sharing adoptable chihuahuas on social media can connect them with the right family who might never have thought to check that particular shelter.
 I have personally seen chihuahuas get adopted within days of someone sharing their photo online.